-When submitting your application for the St. Kitts and Nevis citizenship program, you must appoint an authorised person or entity approved by the Financial Services Regulatory Commission (FRSC) of St. Kitts and Nevis, licensed to conduct corporate or trust services in the nation.
-This means that the authorised person is able to act on your behalf in all matters related to the application, including serving as the main point of contact.
+When submitting your application for the St. Kitts and Nevis citizenship program, you must appoint an authorized person or entity approved by the Financial Services Regulatory Commission (FRSC) of St. Kitts and Nevis, licensed to conduct corporate or trust services in the nation.
+This means that the authorized person is able to act on your behalf in all matters related to the application, including serving as the main point of contact.

 The St. Kitts and Nevis government has also approved international marketing agencies to provide information and promotional material related to the citizenship program.
-However, applications generated by International Marketing Agents are to be submitted to the CIU through the authorised persons.
+However, applications generated by International Marketing Agents are to be submitted to the CIU through the authorized persons.
 Note that there are several blacklisted marketing agencies.

 Get in touch with our specialists at Global Citizen Solutions for more information on how we can support you throughout your application.

 Step by step guide for St Kitts and Nevis citizenship application

 To apply to the St. Kitts and Nevis Citizenship by Investment Program, follow these simple steps to gain your second nationality.

-1. Select a licensed authorised agent to process your application: Make sure they’re licensed to operate in St Kitts.
+1. Select a licensed authorized agent to process your application: Make sure they’re licensed to operate in St Kitts.

-- Complete all application forms: Complete all the application forms and necessary documents as provided by your authorised agent.
-Make sure all the documents are legalised according to St. Kitts and Nevis’ standards (more information on document requirements below).
+- Complete all application forms: Complete all the application forms and necessary documents as provided by your authorized agent.
+Make sure all the documents are legalized according to St. Kitts and Nevis’ standards (more information on document requirements below).